 If people were paying attention, the prevention of these accidents would’ve been high.

-Koenig makes that point too.
-But, unfortunately, people get so caught up in the fact that they’re at Disneyland that they ignore whether they’re coming or going half the time.
+But, unfortunately, Cast Members and guests get so caught up in the magic of Disneyland that they ignore whether they’re coming or going half the time.